 As Paul Rosenberg, the founder of Seattle's Rain City Jacks, explains to me what exactly a jack-off club is, I am immediately intimidated.
-As a woman, my imagination planted itself in the middle of the scenario where 60 naked men in a room, walked around with erections, jerking and playing with themselves and one another, and it felt more like a nightmare than a dream.
+As a woman, my imagination plants itself in the middle of a scenario where 60 naked men in a room are walking around with erections, jerking and playing with themselves and one another.
+It felt more like a nightmare than a dream.
 Of course, if I really was in the middle of one of Rain City Jacks' popular jack-off events, the men there would hardly notice me or even be interested.
 Men go there to be with other men.
 To explore masturbation in a male environment.

 "The energy at jack-off clubs is inevitably very focused on physical pleasure and the penis specifically," Rosenberg tells me.
 A prepress manager for a large in-house design group by day, he's been running Rain City Jacks since 2005.
 "The power of the experience lies in the exposure of what is routinely hidden and the sharing of what is almost universally private: our masturbation practice."

 Rosenberg started a Yahoo group (which is still active today) and found the response to be huge.
-The first jack-off club he hosted happened in a hotel room, seven guys crammed in a room, eventually the demand helped it grow into an actual organization.
-Today, Rain City Jacks is a premier jack-off club that has hosted over 300 events, averaging about three a month with 60 men showing up regularly.
-There are fewer than ten clubs operating in North America and, according to Rosenberg, only a small percentage of men even know they exist.
+The first jack-off club he hosted happened in a hotel room, seven guys crammed in a room; eventually the demand helped it grow into an actual organization.
+Today, Rain City Jacks is a premier jack-off club that has hosted more than 300 events, averaging about three a month with 60 men showing up regularly.
+There are fewer than such ten clubs operating in North America, and according to Rosenberg, only a small percentage of men even know they exist.

 "We do this because we want to jack-off together, not because we're scared of getting sick," he assures me.

-"A red silicone wrist band signals, "Don't touch my dick."
-A green wristband means, "Don't bother asking.
-Everyone may touch my dick," and no band at all, which is how most member play, just means, "Ask before you touch my dick."
+"A red silicone wrist band signals, 'Don't touch my dick.'
+A green wristband means, 'Don't bother asking.
+Everyone may touch my dick,' and no band at all, which is how most members play, just means, 'Ask before you touch my dick.'
 The basic rule is get consent, but the bands provide a permission shorthand."